Animation with Krita¶

-Use the straight line tool to draw a single horizontal line.
+Use the Straight Line Tool to draw a single horizontal line.
 This is the ground.

-Then, select the ‘walkcycle’ layer and draw a head and torso (you can use any brush for this).
+walkcycle layer and draw a head and torso (you can use any brush for this).

 Now, selecting a new frame will not make a new frame automatically.
 Krita doesn’t actually see the

-You can see it has become an animated layer because of the onion skin icon showing up in the timeline docker.
+You can see it has become an animated layer because of the onion skin icon () showing up in the timeline docker.